Jessica Watson

-Jessica Rose Watson (born 18 May 1993 is an Australian sailor who was awarded after attempting a solo circumnavigation at the age of 16 from 18 October 2009 to 15 May 2010.
-Although she circled the planet, she did it in a narrow range of latitudes that resulted in her voyage falling short of the distance criterion of 21600 nmi for a circumnavigation – the equivalent of the circumference of the Earth at the equator – by nearly 2000 nmi; Watson was nevertheless named 2011 Young Australian of the Year and awarded the Medal of the Order of Australia in 2012 for "...service to sailing and to youth through the achievement of sailing solo and unassisted around the world [sic], and as a role model for young Australians".
+Jessica Rose Watson (born 18 May 1993) is an Australian sailor who attempted a solo circumnavigation at the age of 16 from 18 October 2009 to 15 May 2010.
+Although she circled the planet, she did it in a narrow range of latitudes relatively far from the equator that resulted in her voyage falling short of the distance criterion of 21600 nmi for a circumnavigation – the equivalent of the circumference of the Earth at the equator – by nearly 2000 nmi; Watson was nevertheless named 2011 Young Australian of the Year and awarded the Medal of the Order of Australia in 2012 for "...service to sailing and to youth through the achievement of sailing solo and unassisted around the world [sic], and as a role model for young Australians".
 As of November 2022, she resides in Melbourne.
 Netflix produced a film, True Spirit (2023), about Watson's voyage.

 Early life

 Jessica Rose Watson was born on the Gold Coast, Queensland.
 The second of four children of New Zealand–born couple Roger and Julie Watson, who moved to Australia in 1987, she has dual Australian and New Zealand citizenship.
 She has an older sister (Emily) and younger brother and sister (Tom and Hannah).
 All four took sailing lessons as children, and the family went on to live on board a 16-metre cabin cruiser for five years, the children being home schooled via distance learning.
 Later they lived on a purpose-built double-decker bus for some time.
 When Watson was eleven and they were still living on the boat, her mother read Jesse Martin's book Lionheart: A Journey of the Human Spirit to the children as a bedtime story.
 This led to Watson forming the ambition, at age 12, to sail around the world too.
 She started sailing when she was 14 years old.